urish/angular-spinner/README.md

 }]);
 ```

+Note that when you specify a key, the spinner is rendered inactive.
-Spinner with a key can also be rendered as active :
+You can still render the spinner as active with the spinner-start-active parameter :
 ```html
 <span us-spinner spinner-key="spinner-1" spinner-start-active="1"></span>
 ```

-The spinner-key property will prevent the spinner to be active on render and will be used as an identifier (not unique) allowing you to
-have several spinners controlled by the same key :
+The spinner-key will be used as an identifier (not unique) allowing you to have several spinners controlled by the same key :

 ```html
 <span us-spinner spinner-key="spinner-1"></span>